tatuylonen/wiktextract/README.md

 information for words.
 Translation information seems to be most widely available for the English language, which has translations into other languages.
-The translation information increases the size and loading timne of the captured data substantially, so this is disabled by default.
+The translation information increases the size and loading time of the captured data substantially, so this is disabled by default.

-``capture_pronunciation`` can be set to True t capture pronunciation information for words.
+``capture_pronunciation`` can be set to True to capture pronunciation information for words.
 Typically, this includes IPA transcriptions and any audio files included in the word entries, along with other information.
 However, the type and amount of pronunciation